 Firstly, we will talk about Weight and Rate options.
 They are very much alike and both use weighted-random logic.

 Therefore, every campaign/ad has a chance to be displayed.
 Users are able to adjust the probability of that via the Weight property in their settings.
 Besides, you can use a campaign's Rate as Weight in case you find it more suitable for your business.
 In both cases, higher means higher priority.

 Top Rate method means campaigns/ads with the highest rate will always win the auction.
 In this case, lower bidding campaigns/ads may not receive any traffic (subject to frequency capping, limits, and traffic volume available).

-If you select Second Rate, the winner of an online auction is the one who makes the highest bid, but the sale price does not equal the bid.
-Instead, it equals the previous bid of the competitor whos rate was second highest.
-For example, if your bid is $2, and the previous competitor has set $1.5, then you will be charged $1.5, not $2, as is the case Top Rate.
+If you select Second Rate, the winner of an online auction is the one who makes the highest bid, but the sale price does not equal that bid.
+Instead, it equals the bid of the competitor whos rate was second highest.
+For example, if your bid is $2, and the previous competitor bids $1.5, you win the auction but will be charged $1.5, not $2, as in the case with the Top Rate prioritisation.

 Top Rate and Second rate options were implemented for RTB/XML-feed integration in particular.
-Therefore, we don't recommend using it on usual zones and ads unless you have a complete understanding of how it works.
+Therefore, we don't recommend using them on usual zones and ads unless you have a complete understanding of how it works.

 How to configure ads prioritisation

-In order to select one of the prioritisation types, you should go to zone's form in Advanced section:
+In order to select one of the prioritisation types, you should go to zone's form in Publisher / SSP section:

 Besides, you can set ads prioritisation manually for each zone.
 Another way is to set its default value in the Settings menu.